General Junior School Information

 In Year 2, learning builds on concepts, skills and processes developed in Lower Primary.
 Concrete materials are still an integral part of learning experiences.
 A collaborative learning environment is a key component of the classroom experience which enables each student to extend their capacity intellectually, emotionally, socially and spiritually.

-The Year 2 sleepover is held at the school.
+The Year 2 stay late is held at the school.
 While the students are still in the familiar environment of school, they gain some independence from home.
 This is the initial step toward the camping program offered in Middle and Upper Primary.

 Students’ sporting ability is enriched through participation in a weekly Middle Primary Sports Program and an involvement in formal sporting carnivals.